September 2022 United Kingdom mini-budget: Background

 The mini-budget took place against the backdrop of a cost of living crisis with inflation at high levels, and energy costs in particular rising sharply.
 During the Conservative Party leadership election held between July and September 2022, Liz Truss advocated for an emergency budget implementing significant reductions in taxation and adoption of radical free market policies, as previously outlined in Britannia Unchained, a political thesis released in 2012, which was advocated by right-leaning think tanks, particularly those based at 55 Tufton Street.
-Despite warnings against the viability of such policies by her rival Rishi Sunak and political commentators, Truss won the leadership election and became Prime Minister in September 2022.
-Truss subsequently appointed Britannia Unchained co-author Kwasi Kwarteng, as Chancellor of the Exchequer.
+Despite criticism about the viability of such policies from her rival Rishi Sunak and political commentators, Truss won the leadership election and became Prime Minister in September 2022.
+Truss subsequently appointed Britannia Unchained co-author Kwasi Kwarteng as Chancellor of the Exchequer.
 On 15 September 2022, it was reported that Kwarteng was planning to announce an emergency budget on 23 September.
-At the time, Parliament was in recess following the death and state funeral of Elizabeth II and government business was suspended until after the funeral.
+At the time, Parliament was in recess following the death of Elizabeth II and government business was suspended until after the funeral.
+Her chief economic adviser was Matthew Sinclair.

 On 21 September, ahead of the budget, and having previously announced plans to cap the price of household energy bills for two years, the UK government announced a scheme that would freeze wholesale gas and electricity prices for businesses for six months from 1 October.
 This was followed the next day with the announcement that a 1.25% rise in National Insurance contributions that took effect from April 2022 would be reversed from 6 November.
 On the same day it was announced that plans to introduce the Health and Social Care Levy in April 2023 would be scrapped.
 The Bank of England also increased the UK interest rate by 1.75 to 2.25%, the biggest increase in 27 years, in an attempt to curb inflation.
 Ongoing concerns about a possible recession were impacted when the Bank of England also suggested the UK may already have entered recession.